hep-mirrors/RooUnfold-git/README.md

   - 3.0.0: Inclusion of RooFit, transition to RooFitUnfold.
   - 2.0.0: General interface improvements
   - 1.1.1: Legacy port from SVN repository

+License
+---

+RooUnfold is distributed under the terms of the **BSD 3-Clause License**.

+- Copyright © 2007–2025, CERN and the authors’ respective research institutions.
+- Authorship is tracked in the [git history](https://gitlab.cern.ch/RooUnfold/RooUnfold/-/commits/master/) and summarized in file headers by the maintainers.
+- See the [LICENSE](LICENSE) file for the full text, and [LICENSE.spdx](LICENSE.spdx) for the SPDX identifier.